plotql/plotql/README.md

 `  "plotql": "git+https://github.com/plotql/plotql" `
 then you can run `npm install`

+### Usage

 `var plotql = require('plotql')`

-then, we tell it to use our server and which database to consume.
+next, we tell it to use our server and which database to consume.

 `plotql.use(server,db)`

+This handles all the socket configuration on the server, so you don't need to setup socket.io on node.

 use socket.io-client to emit to the `query` channel.
 It accepts 2 arguments, the query and a callback.
 Paste the inner data object into the example server to see how it works.